-- To determine if prophylaxis with caspofungin administered during periods of neutropenia following chemotherapy for acute myeloid leukemia (AML) is associated with a lower incidence of proven or probable invasive fungal infections (IFI) compared with fluconazole.
+I. To determine if prophylaxis with caspofungin (caspofungin acetate) administered during periods of neutropenia following chemotherapy for acute myeloid leukemia (AML) is associated with a lower incidence of proven or probable invasive fungal infections (IFI) compared with fluconazole.

 OUTLINE: This is a multicenter study.
 Patients are stratified according to disease (de novo acute myeloid leukemia vs all other patients).
 Patients are randomized to 1 of 2 treatment arms.

-- Arm I: Patients receive caspofungin acetate IV over 1 hour once daily (QD) beginning within 24-72 hours after the last dose of chemotherapy for each course and continuing until ANC > 100-500/μL, the next chemotherapy course begins, or patient meets any off-protocol criteria.
+ARM I: Patients receive caspofungin acetate intravenously (IV) over 1 hour once daily (QD) beginning within 24-72 hours following the last dose of chemotherapy for each course and continuing until absolute neutrophil count (ANC) is 100-500/μL following the nadir or the next chemotherapy course begins.

-- Arm II: Patients receive fluconazole IV over 2 hours or orally (PO) QD beginning within 24-72 hours after the last dose of chemotherapy for each course and continuing until ANC > 100-500/μL, the next chemotherapy course begins, or patient meets any off-protocol criteria.
+ARM II: Patients receive fluconazole IV over 2 hours or orally (PO) QD beginning within 24-72 hours following the last dose of chemotherapy for each course and continuing until absolute neutrophil count (ANC) is 100-500/μL following the nadir or the next chemotherapy course begins.

 In both arms, treatment continues in the absence of invasive fungal infections or disease progression.